-Second, projects currently struggle to identify mentors, as P5 said: ``\textit{our leads are burned out by too much of [mentoring]...I'm trying to figure out how can I identify the people who've been mentored or who have been at the intermediate level, and get them engaged in the mentoring.}''
+We used the RFC classifier on our data set to identify the frequency of implicit mentoring in PR comments.
+Identifying such mentors has two direct benefits.
+First, an ability to (formally) acknowledge the effort of mentors, as P3 stated: ``\textit{people within [project], who have dedicated their entire careers to mentor interns and they don't get recognized for it.}'' Second, projects currently struggle to identify mentors, as P5 said: ``\textit{our leads are burned out by too much of [mentoring]...I'm trying to figure out how can I identify the people who've been mentored or who have been at the intermediate level, and get them engaged in the mentoring.}''

-\textit{\textbf{RQ \#2a: How often does implicit mentoring occur?}} As a first step, we investigate how often implicit mentoring occurs via PR-comments.
-A single PR can have multiple rounds of discussion between the PR-author and other contributors, recorded via PR-comments.
-In our dataset on average, a PR had 4.74 PR-comments ($sd=8.81$) which were not made by the PR-author.
+In our dataset, a PR received 4.74 PR-comments on average ($sd=8.81$), which were not made by the PR-author.
 It is possible that one or more of these PR-comments could embed implicit mentoring.
-In our dataset, 27.41\% of PRs included implicit mentoring comments.
+Overall, 27.41\% of PRs included implicit mentoring comments.
 These comments were made by 2,943 out of 4,644 PR-comment authors (63.37\%).